ewan-lister/shade-agent-template/README.md

 To run llm via python server use `python llm_server.py` (with python dependencies installed)

+Port 3000 should open with simple front end at the same time as llm server through port 5000.

 ## Shade Agent Template

 This is a monorepo template for the Shade Agent Stack with all the code and tools for deploying a Shade Agent on NEAR and Phala Cloud.